State Augmented Constrained Reinforcement Learning: Overcoming the Limitations of Learning with Rewards: Discussions and Implications

 \begin{proposition} The set $\Pi^\star$ of optimal policies of \eqref{P:constrainedRL} is included in the set $\Pi(\lam^\star)$ of Lagrangian maximizing policies of \eqref{eqn_lagrangian_maximizers_rl} with $\lam=\lam^\star$,

-\end{proposition} As per Proposition \ref{prop_primal_recovery}, the issue is that $\Pi(\lam^\star)$ is a set.
+\end{proposition} \begin{proof} See Appendix \ref{app:prop_primal_recovery}. \end{proof} As per Proposition \ref{prop_primal_recovery}, the issue is that $\Pi(\lam^\star)$ is a set.
 Optimal policies $\pi^\star\in\Pi^\star$ are included in this set.
 But the two sets are not equivalent.
 There may be policies in $\Pi(\lam^\star)$ that are not optimal.
 This is the case of Example \ref{ex_monitoring} in which the set $\Pi(\lam^\star)$ contains all policies.
-This illustrates that, in general, finding a policy in the set $\Pi(\lam^\star)$ that is optimal for \eqref{P:constrainedRL} is as difficult as solving \eqref{P:constrainedRL} itself.
+This illustrates that, in some cases, finding a policy in the set $\Pi(\lam^\star)$ that is optimal for \eqref{P:constrainedRL} is as difficult as solving \eqref{P:constrainedRL} itself.
 The two problems are equivalent in this particular example.

 An optimal policy $\pi^\star$ is readily recoverable from $\Pi(\lam^\star)$ when the latter set is a singleton.
 In such case \eqref{eqn_set_maximizers} implies the equivalence $\Pi^\star \equiv \Pi(\lam^\star)$ and policies $\pi(\lam_k)$ approach $\pi^\star$ when $\lam_k$ is updated as per \eqref{eqn_stochastic_dual_descent_specified}.
 The A-CRL algorithm is not necessary in this case, although it would still work.